margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Where I have said something wrong, you speak the truth Where I am hurt, you provide love

+## A Long Road ##
+There's a long road ahead
+It's uncertain where it's heading
+I set my head straight with a vision
+I hope to move through with love and hope

+There's a long road ahead
+I hope to move through committed
+There are new views and new jobs
+There is old to resurrect and re-appreciate

 ## It's Ok ##
 It's ok to cry
 It's ok to feel